 Body Fat Percentage

-You could always look for cheap set for yourself, like the Accu-Measure Fat Calipers, which will set you back $5-15 usually and are far less expensive than professional calipers ($300-400), while still capable of fulfilling your basic body composition measurement needs in most cases, providing you're consistent with time of day and the conditions of assessment.
+You could always look for cheap caliper set for yourself, like the Accu-Measure Fat Calipers.
+These will set you back $5-15 usually but are far less expensive than professional calipers ($300-400).
+While still capable of fulfilling your basic body composition measurement needs in most cases, providing you're consistent with time of day and the conditions of assessment.

-Meaning you’ll at least establish a baseline that you can compare to in future measurements, and measuring the change is really what’s important — rather than pure accuracy, providing you always measure the exact same way.
+Meaning you’ll at least establish a baseline that you can compare to future measurements.
+Measuring the change is really what’s important — rather than pure accuracy, providing you always measure the exact same way.

 It’s not ideal, but it’s better than nothing, or girth and weight alone.